mollie/WooCommerce/tests/qa/README.md

 	npm run setup:tests
 	```

-4. Using `.env.example`, create and configure `.env` file in `./tests/qa/`:
+3. Using `.env.example`, create and configure `.env` file in `./tests/qa/`:

 	5.1 Set general variables.
 See also [these steps](https://github.com/inpsyde/playwright-utils?tab=readme-ov-file#env-variables).

 	5.2 Set Mollie API keys and tested API method (variable values: `payment` (is applied by default) or `order`).
 See also `.env.example`.

-5. Configure `playwright.config.ts` of the project following [these steps](https://github.com/inpsyde/playwright-utils?tab=readme-ov-file#playwright-configuration).
+4. Configure `playwright.config.ts` of the project following [these steps](https://github.com/inpsyde/playwright-utils?tab=readme-ov-file#playwright-configuration).

-6. To avoid conflicts make sure any other payment plugins are deleted.
+> Note 1: Further configuration of the environment is done automatically via scripts in `./tests/.setup/woocommerce.setup.ts`.

-> Note: Further configuration of the environment is done automatically via scripts in `./tests/.setup/woocommerce.setup.ts`.
+> Note 2: To avoid conflicts make sure any other payment plugin is deleted.

 ## DDEV adjustments